 Getting to the reading rooms

-Issue Hall and Multimedia Room
+Issue hall and Discovery Room

 The Issue Hall doors at the top of the main stairs are heavy and have to be kept closed to maintain conditions for the collection material.
 We can help you with these doors if needed.
 Please let Information Desk staff know if you would like assistance.
 We also have a card access wheelchair accessible door, which is available for registered library users.

 - Adjustable-height tables